zendesk/app_scaffolds/packages/react/README.md

 ## Testing

 The App Scaffold is currently setup for testing with [Jest](https://jestjs.io/).
-To run specs, run
+To run specs, open a new terminal and run

 ```
 yarn test